DanWahlin/Observable-Store/README.md

  Functions                                      | Description
 | ----------------------------------------------| -----------------------------------------------------
 | `static addExtension(extension: ObservableStoreExtension)`                              | Used to add an extension into ObservableStore.
 The extension must implement the `ObservableStoreExtension` interface.
+| `static initializeState(state: any)`                              | Used to initialize the store's state.
+An error will be thrown if this is called and store state already exists so this should be set when the application first loads.
+No notifications are sent out to store subscribers when the store state is initialized.
-| `dispatchState(stateChanges: Partial<T>, dispatchGlobalState: boolean = true) : T`                              | Dispatch the store's state without modifying the store state.
+| `dispatchState(stateChanges: Partial<T>, dispatchGlobalState: boolean = true) : T`                              | Dispatch the store's state without modifying the  state.
 Service state can be dispatched as well as the global store state.
 If `dispatchGlobalState` is false then global state will not be dispatched to subscribers (defaults to `true`).
 | `getState() : T`                              | Retrieve store's state.
 If using TypeScript (optional) then the state type defined when the store was created will be returned rather than `any`.
 | `logStateAction(state: any, action: string): void` | Add a custom state value and action into the state history.
 Assumes `trackStateHistory` setting was set on store or using the global settings.
 | `resetStateHistory(): void`                   | Reset the store's state history to an empty array.
-| `setState(state: T, action: string) : T`      | Set store state.
+| `setState(state: T, action: string, dispatchState: boolean = true) : T`      | Set the store state.
 Pass the state to be updated as well as the action that is occuring.
 The state value can be a function (see example below).
-The latest store state is returned.
+The latest store state is returned and any store subscribers are notified of the state change.
+The dispatchState parameter can be set to `false` if you do not want to send state change notifications to subscribers.
 <br>

  Properties                                     | Description